-14 of Birthday Girl Lea Michele's Most Naked Moments, Ranked
+16 of Lea Michele's Most Naked Moments, Ranked

 Lea Michele isn’t afraid to bare all – both literally and figuratively.

-Not only is the actress, who is celebrating her 31st birthday today, a fan of sharing inspiring, body-positive photos on Instagram (hellllllo, fitness superhero!), but also does so by giving us a more in-depth peek at her enviable physique.
+Not only is the actress a fan of sharing inspiring, body-positive photos on Instagram (hellllllo, fitness superhero!), but also does so by giving us a more in-depth peek at her enviable physique.

 1. When she took naptime to a new level